 The second time I encountered her within the dwelling itself, again in a meditative position, a cord of light down her spine shining upward through the smoke hole into the heavens and down into the earth.
 She was encircled by worlds, flickering in out of existence, like juggling balls or fairy orbs.

 Read this and you will probably be put in mind of non-Western traditions.
-Yet there is evidence that, like the Native Americans, the ancient Britons carved and erected ‘totem poles’ displaying sacred animals.
+Yet there is evidence that, like the indigenous people of the North-West Pacific Coastal communities of what is now called America and Canada, the ancient Britons carved and erected ‘totem poles’ displaying sacred animals.
 For example at Stonehenge there were four pits with post holes dated to between 8,500 and 7000 BC.

 I like to think of the new wooden carvings on poles between the docks and the hill on the Ribble and upriver on Frenchwood Knoll as expressions of animistic relationships with local creatures and as a call from our ancient ancestors to return to their worldview in which the natural world is inspirited.